MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Submission schema

-[Submission](/microsoft-365/security/office-365-security/report-junk-email-messages-to-microsoft) events are available for every [Office 365 customer since it comes with security](/microsoft-365/security/office-365-security/overview).
-This includes Exchange Online Protection and Microsoft Defender for Office 365.
+[Submission](/microsoft-365/security/office-365-security/report-junk-email-messages-to-microsoft) events are available for every [Office 365 customers since it comes with security](/microsoft-365/security/office-365-security/overview).
+This includes organizations that use Exchange Online Protection and Microsoft Defender for Office 365.
 Each event in the submission feed corresponds to false positives or false negatives that were submitted as an:

-   -	**Admin submissions**.
+- **Admin submission**.
 Messages, files, or URLs submitted to Microsoft for analysis.
-   -	**User-reported items**.
+- **User-reported item**.
 Messages reported by end users to the admin or Microsoft for review.

 ### Submission events